rjpcasalino/web_bt/pages/index.md

 >
 >> #### Odyssey
 >
-> A hastily written static site generator (I used it to generate this site!) written in Python.
-In need of refinement!
+> A hastily written static site generator in Python (I used it to generate this site!).
+It's in need of much refinement.

 - I mostly use [Ruby on Rails](https://rubyonrails.org/), [Flask](https://flask.palletsprojects.com/en/1.1.x/) (a Python micro-framework), and [Sinatra](http://sinatrarb.com/)
 - I've written [RESTful](https://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm) APIs.